 Despite the ambitious nature of this goal, the Golden State is already ahead of schedule to achieve this target.
 The California Energy Commission estimates that nearly 25% of electricity retail sales in 2014 were served by renewable energy sources such as wind, solar, geothermal, and biomass.
 The three largest investor-owned utilities (IOUs), Pacific Gas & Electric (PG&E), Southern California Edison (SCE), and San Diego Gas & Electric (SDG&E), are currently under contract to procure 37.0%, 36.9%, and 43.1%, respectively, of their electricity from renewables by 2020 — all above the required 33%.

-California has also led the way with a broad suite of energy efficiency programs.
+California has also led the way in climate policy with a broad suite of energy efficiency programs.
 California utilities are required to consider energy efficiency measures as the first option to maintain a sufficient supply of electricity before investing in new power plants.
 And SB 350 — the same law that established the renewable electricity procurement goal of 50% by 2030 — also requires doubling statewide energy efficiency savings by 2030.
 In addition to statewide standards for energy efficiency in new homes and appliances, which are regularly updated by the California Energy Commission, California has numerous incentive programs to support energy efficiency improvements.
 These include the Bright Schools Program and Energy Partnership Program which offer energy audits and energy efficiency technical assistance to schools, local governments and public institutions; the Energy Efficiency Financing Program, a revolving loan fund that provides low-interest loans to schools and public institutions for efficiency upgrades and clean energy projects; and the Clean Energy Jobs Act program (Proposition 39) which provides grant money to local education agencies for energy efficiency upgrades and clean energy projects.

 These efficiency policies have provided huge benefits, not just to the environment but to the state economy and the well-being of California residents.
 NRDC documented that from the 1970s to 2013 the state’s energy efficiency policies saved residents and businesses more than $65 billion.
 These programs contributed to household electric bills that are 25% lower in California than the national average, and decreased utility bills for millions of low-income households.
 Energy efficiency has also helped make California’s economy more productive; for every kilowatt-hour of electricity consumed in California, twice as much economic output is generated compared to the rest of the country.
 All this has been achieved while avoiding the construction of at least 30 power plants, and cutting carbon emissions equivalent to the annual output of 5 million cars.